junqiangchen/FeaturePointDetection/README.md

 ## How to Use

-the data come from kaggle face feature point,when you download the train and test csv file,run the featurePointtrain.py for training,run the featurePointpredict.py for predict.
+The data come from Kaggle face feature point, when you download the train and test csv file, run the `featurePointtrain.py` for training, run the `featurePointpredict.py` for predict.

-the loss and model result
+The loss and model result

 ![](loss.png)
 ![](model.png)

-i also attach the trained model in the project,download trained model : https://pan.baidu.com/s/1UJHsKUzLVl-uOA61NcsPIQ passport: 4sei
+I also attach the trained model in the project, download trained model: https://pan.baidu.com/s/1UJHsKUzLVl-uOA61NcsPIQ passport: 4sei

-There is some result image:one is the kaggle test data result,another is the nba star face detection result
+There is some result image: one is the kaggle test data result, another is the nba star face detection result

 ![](result_kaggle.png)
 ![](reslut_nba.png)